-Our series weaves together the personal stories and the work of reporters, photographers and filmmakers.
+Our series weaves together the stories and work of reporters, photographers and filmmakers.
 We see samples of their work as they practice their craft.
 We witness their struggles to sustain themselves in a rapidly changing and highly competitive profession.
 We learn about the countries where they work and we discover what sustains their precarious lives.